Animal Place Farmed Animal Conference Camping Guidelines

 - Solar powered generators strongly preferred.
 Campgrounds do not include outlets for charging phones, tablets, etc.

-- Propane grill available: There will be a propane gas grill available under the pavilion, until 10 pm.
+- Propane grill available: There will be a propane gas grill available outside of the campsites (we will point it out), until 10 pm.
 Use under supervision of Campground Manager and with appropriate fire extinguisher available at all times.

 - The speed limit for all Animal Place roads, parking lots, and campgrounds is 5 mph.

 - Use of vehicles within campgrounds and other recreation areas is limited to entering or leaving those areas.